-Auckland was once the capital of New Zealand and is now a major English language learning destination, with a number of important educational institutions, including some of the largest universities in the country.
+Auckland was once the capital of New Zealand and is now a major English language learning destination, with several important educational institutions, including some of the largest universities in the country.

 The stunning natural landscape meets a traditional city skyline which is dominated by Auckland’s Sky Tower, the tallest free-standing structure in the Southern Hemisphere, where visitors can take a “Sky Walk” or even “Sky Jump” from a height of 192 metres.
 Adrenalin junkies have plenty of options in Auckland, with activities such as bungee jumping, skydiving, paragliding, horse trekking, kayaking and mountain biking within easy reach.